The Beginner's Guide to Cat Shows and Competitions

 Health and Veterinary Requirements

-• Cats must be completely free of fleas, ticks, and ear mites.
+• Your cat must be 100% free of fleas, ticks, and ear mites.
+If a judge spots even one flea, you’re going home early.

 Grooming Preparation Timeline